Water Coming Out Of Air Compressor Hose – What To Do

 Using an aftercooler system has been a game-changer for many industries, as it helps reduce compressed air’s temperature and moisture content.
 However, despite its benefits, there are still instances where water can come out of the air compressor hose.
 This is particularly true when the aftercooler is not working effectively or when the temperature and humidity levels are too high.

 When this happens, it is important to take immediate action to prevent any damage to the equipment or the products being produced.
 One way to do this is by installing a water separator.
-Which can help to remove any excess moisture from the air before it reaches the compressed air system.
+This can help remove excess moisture from the air before it reaches the compressed air system.

 Option 4: Employing A Desiccant Dryer